 At least in spirit, the Gurkha Cigars brand seeks to embody that of its namesake as it unapologetically appeals to people who approach life as their own to conquer.
 Gurkha cigars have turned up in the hands of celebrities and tycoons, have been enjoyed by presidential guests at the Inaugural Ball, and were puffed by members of SEAL Team Six as they celebrated their takedown of the world’s most wanted terrorist.

-Here are some highlights from our recent interview with the man behind Gurkha’s modern American success story:
+So cut your cigar, light it up, and enjoy some highlights from our recent interview with the man behind Gurkha’s modern American success story:

 KH: I was absolutely a typical kid, mostly living in London, and then I came to the U.S. I love this country.
 Of course, when you’re young, you see Disney World and think everything is like Disney World.
 (Laughs.)
 My father used to run watch companies and from the age of 13 or 14, I was designing watches.
 I then started designing the packaging for the watches too.